 The recruitment consists of a series of actions on time, at the time that arises demand, to find a group of candidates that initially fit the profile required.
 However, recruitment is not an isolated act, if it were, the effort and investment in time and money would be much higher than the results obtained.
+In now days where tachnology advancement is available to save time in finding a good resource.

 THE BASIC RECRUITMENT ACTIVITIES ARE: